cmandadifairway/az_marketing_integrations_api/tf/README.md

 1. Clone the repo onto your own system (or just download).

-2. Find and replace all instances of ff-admin-api with your own values.
+2. Find and replace all instances of ffadmin with your own values.
 This is used to name the resources.

 3. Update the config & workspace specific yaml files to your specifications